 While many of us may remember skipping as something we did as children, the pastime has regained popularity during the pandemic as a way of keeping fit.

 Not only is jumping rope a fun, affordable and portable form of exercise, it also has many benefits for our health and fitness.
-Here are just a few reason why jumping rope is such a good form of exercise:
+Here are just a few reasons why jumping rope is such a good form of exercise:

 It improves cardiovascular fitness